seek-oss/skuba/docs/development-api/github.md

 ## createCheckRunFromBuildkite

-Asynchronously creates a GitHub [Check Run] with annotations.
+Asynchronously creates a GitHub [check run] with annotations.

 This writes the first 50 `annotations` in full to GitHub.